LOADING ...

 Buried Treasure, The Days

-there's a reason why we're calling
+there's a reason why we're this

-of songs and stories Buried Treasure
+collection of songs and stories Treasure

-Because they were literally in a closet
+Because they literally buried in a closet

 in a recording in Nashville for decades